akingde/activiti-spring-boot-samples/README.md

 Examples of how to use spring boot with com.activiti

-Make sure you have alfresco-internal maven reposiotry configured in your .m2/settings.xml
+Make sure you have alfresco-internal maven repository configured in your .m2/settings.xml

 ```xml